elmot/stm32f746g-discovery-project-stub/Readme.md

 STM32F746G-Discovery project stub
 ======
-Building a compilable project stub for sucha complicated board is not trivial.
+Building a compilable project stub for such a complicated board is not trivial.

 Now you are welcome to use this stub.

 Tools to be used with:
 ---